Exploring How Cache Memory Really Works

 Tabular memory layout using blocks

 This "table" memory layout makes it easier for the cache to access memory.
 The cache can load N memory blocks inside.
 Cache blocks can be of various sizes, and the number of blocks in a cache is usually a power of 2.
+Common cache line sizes are 32, 64, and 128 bytes.

 From now on, we'll refer to these memory blocks as "cache lines."
 When a cache line is stored into the cache, we also store its memory location.